AnPelec/Kaggle/README.md

-# Kaggle
+# Small ML Project
-A repository with my submissions for Kaggle
+A repository with several projects of mine mainly in Python, using TensorFlow and Keras